- Future Students

 The above listed information may be used and/or disclosed for the purposes of supporting the placement of a student teacher in a K–12 classroom with a School Associate for a practicum or other school-based experience, and to support the ongoing educational oversight and supervision of the student teacher during the course of their placement.

-Students will receive in-school experience, working closely with a school associate to observe classrooms and to guide and assess the student teacher's growth and acheivement in professional competence.
-Placements take place throughout the Lower Mainland, Fraser Valley, and Peace Region.
+Students will receive in-school experience, working closely with a school associate to observe classrooms and to guide and assess the student teacher's growth and acheive professional competence.
+Placements take place throughout the Lower Mainland and Fraser Valley (Squamish to Hope).
 Students must be located in these regions for the practicum placement.

 Like our other teacher education programs, the PLP uses a unique staffing model that teams ´óÏó´«Ã½'s world-class researchers (faculty members) with highly skilled seconded teachers (faculty associates) and practicing K-12 teachers (school associates) as teacher educators.
 Meet our Faculty Associates.